Consortium for the Holistic Assessment of Risk in Transplant (CHART)

 Limited access to the organ transplant waitlists combined with the scarcity of the organ pool results in over 100,000 deaths annually in the United States.23

-Women, racial and ethnic minorities, underinsured, low education and income level, and geographically isolated have disproportionately low rates of organ transplant.1-2
+Patients from marginalized groups, including women, racial and ethnic minorities, the underinsured, geographically isolated, and those with low education or income level, have disproportionately low rates of organ transplant.1-2

 Inequities in access to transplant have been long-documented.
 Despite efforts at reform, little progress has been made.